JFinlayM/jarray/README.md

 It provides a variety of utility functions and supports user-defined callbacks for custom behavior (a bit).
 The functions return a struct containing either the result or an error code/message, which can be checked using provided macros.
 The functions are inspired by higher-level languages like JavaScript and Java...

 **Note**: You can store either pointers or values, but if storing pointers you have to implement a certain function `copy_elem_override`.
-Please lool below for more info.
+Please look below for more info.
 You can also find the file `jarray_string.c` where I implemented the functions need to have a jarray of string (char*) as a preset.
 You have an example of the use of this present in `jarray_string.c` in folder `Examples`.

 `main.c` is complete example of a jarray storing integers.
 But you can store any structure in a jarray.